pombredanne/scsc/README.md

 ### I2P

-The I2P router console is available on [i2p.scsc](http://i2p.scsc).
+The I2P router console is available at [i2p.scsc](http://i2p.scsc).
 You need to use the HTTP proxy (see Browser setup above) to access I2P and Tor hidden services.

+### Transmission

+The Transmission web and remote interface is available at [transmission.scsc](transmission.scsc), without authentication.

 ## TODO